mohit974/todolist-app/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-- Project was made with React 18, Tailwind CSS.
+- Project was made with React 18, Tailwind CSS, Redux Toolkit

+- Features
+  - Persistent Storage
+  - Users can add, view, edit, delete tasks and mark as completed.

 ![alt text](image.png)